-Dr. Reich currently has several lines of research that explore these issues.
+Dr. Reich is Director of the University Honors and Leadership Program, a Professor of Sociology, and currently has several lines of research.
 Over the last decade she has examined how parents come to reject vaccines for their children, in dialog with physicians, complementary healthcare providers, activists, and researchers.
 This work has been published newly published book, Calling the Shots: Why Parents Reject Vaccines (NYU Press).
 She is Co-PI on a research study that explores how low income adults with Medicaid make decisions about their medical care and perceive the value of healthcare.
 This mixed methods study, funded by the Robert Wood Johnson Foundation, will explicate why individuals seek primary care in the emergency department rather than in primary care settings and what personal and structural factors shape their strategies for their own care.
 Dr. Reich is also part of a multi-center research team conducting a mixed method study to understand the experiences and challenges facing heart transplant recipients.
 This study aims to understand how heart transplant recipients experience challenges with post-operative care, including medication adherence and treatment requirements, as well as larger challenges, including costs, limitations in employment, and caregiving relationships.
 The following are some of Dr. Reich's recent publications:

 "Of natural bodies and antibodies: Parents' vaccine refusal and the dichotomies of natural and artificial"

 "Neoliberal Parenting, Future Sexual Citizens, and Vaccines Against Sexual Risk"

 In press Reich, Jennifer.
 Calling the Shots: Parents, Public Health, and the Politics of Vaccine Choice.
 New York University Press (May 2016)

 2015 "Old methods and new technologies: Social media and shifts in power in qualitative research."
 Ethnography vol. 16, no 4: 394–415 (online October 2014)